-- Information on how to report all suspicious activity to a Campus Security Authority (CSA) or Responsible Employees immediately.
-The primary CSA for this campus is the Evening Faculty Manager.
+- Information on how to report all suspicious activity to a Campus Security Authority (CSA) or Responsible Employee immediately.
+The primary CSA for the campuses are the Evening Faculty Manager for Colorado Springs and the Operations Project Manager for Denver South.
 Responsible Employees include faculty, staff, and administrative personnel. - Skills for recognizing high-risk situations and how to look out for others: - Avoid walking alone at night.
-Travel with a friend or companion. - Avoid parking or walking in secluded or dimly lit areas. - Limit your alcohol consumption, and leave social functions that get too loud, too crowded, or that have too many people drinking excessively. - Skills for recognizing high-risk situations online and avoiding personal cyber attacks. - Promote an environment in which students, staff, and faculty feel supported in speaking out against sexual and domestic violence.
+Travel with a friend or companion. - Avoid parking or walking in secluded or dimly lit areas. - Limit your alcohol consumption, and leave social functions that get too loud, too crowded, or that have too many people drinking excessively. - Skills for recognizing high-risk situations online and avoiding personal cyber-attacks. - Promoting an environment in which students, staff, and faculty feel supported in speaking out against sexual and domestic violence.

 The University informs students and employees about campus security procedures and practices, crime prevention, and positive options for bystander intervention annually during student and employee programing.
-In addition, these programs also encourage students and employees to be responsible for their own security and the security of others.
+In addition, these programs encourage students and employees to be responsible for their own security and the security of others.